Condiment

 Refrigerator

-Refrigeration is not required for safety due to high acidity but can help preserve the flavor and color of the sauce for a longer period.
+Refrigeration is not required for safety due to high acidity, but it can help maintain optimal flavor and quality for a longer period after opening.
+Keep bottle tightly sealed.

 Freezer